sifting/io

 Building a symbol price page: live quotes and charts for XAUUSD, BTCUSD, and EURUSD

-Lightweight Charts wants candles as { time, open, high, low, close }, so mapping the bar response is short:
+Lightweight Charts wants { time, open, high, low, close } with time in seconds, so the mapping from the bar response is short.
+Prices arrive as strings; cast before arithmetic.

 const chart = createChart(document.getElementById("chart"), { height: 320 });